 The urgency of the following employment alternatives opens up some creative work patterns if not now, hopefully sometime in the future, which will allow some of us an opportunity to balance work and leisure:

-♦ compressed work week (putting in longer work days so we can earn a day off every two or three weeks).
+– compressed workweek (putting in more extended workdays so we can earn a day off every two or three weeks).

 We will have to acquire new attitudes and positive patterns of coping, new values and new skills.
 That means finding new ways of achieving a sense of belonging, personal identity and self-fulfillment.